MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 =
 \begin{pmatrix}0 \\ -2 \\ 0 \\ +2 \\ 0 \\ 0 \\ 0 \\ 0\end{pmatrix}$

 Notice that the resultant speed vector has motors moving in excess of 100% speed (elements with magnitude greater than 1.0).
 This is not possible.
-While a simple solution may seem to be dividing all elements of the vector by the one with the largest magnitude,
+While a simple solution may seem to be dividing all elements of the vector by the one with the largest magnitude.
+This results in a scaled speed vector $\hat{s}$

 $\hat{s} = s \div \text{absmax}(s)$